 Term Life Insurance

-- Premiums stay the same during the term you select.
+- Premiums stay the same for the term you pick.

 Permanent Life Insurance